-After Reuters broke a story that the U.S. National Security Agency (NSA) arranged a secret $10 million contract with RSA, the security
+After Reuters broke a story that the U.S. National Security Agency (NSA) arranged a secret $10 million contract with RSA, the security division of EMC

 “Documents leaked by former NSA contractor Edward Snowden show that the NSA created and promulgated a flawed formula for generating random numbers to create a ‘back door’ in encryption products, the New York Times reported in September,” Reuters said.

 “Undisclosed until now was that RSA received $10 million in a deal that set the NSA formula as the preferred, or default, method for number generation in the BSafe software, according to two sources familiar with the contract.
 Although that sum might seem paltry, it represented more than a third of the revenue that the relevant division at RSA had taken in during the entire previous year, securities filings show.